LOADING ...

 was a couple of million years old or older.
 So

-when get that big, God gives them little feet so
+they get that big, God gives them little feet so

 dangerous.
-I ain't talking about sitting the
+I ain't talking sitting under the

 you.